 The kingdom was in constant conflict with Burma.
-The second big military conflict between the two kingdoms, after a long siege ended in a fall of Ayutthaya Kingdom.
+The second big military conflict between the two kingdoms, after a long siege ended in the fall of the Ayutthaya Kingdom.
 Burmese army destroyed and burned the city down.
 This is where Ayutthaya ruins as we know them today come from.

-Things to do in Ayutthaya today include visiting numerous ruins of Ayutthaya temples left after the attack of Burmese army.
-While sightseeing in the city you can only imagine how beautiful and rich city it used to be.
+Things to do in Ayutthaya today include visiting numerous ruins of Ayutthaya temples left after the attack of the Burmese army.
+While sightseeing in the city you can only imagine how beautiful and rich the city used to be.

 Wat Phra Mahathat

 Visiting Wat Phra Mahathat is one of the most common answers if you wonder what to do in Ayutthaya Historical Park.